 Tonight's accommodation is in spacious and comfortable tents outfitted with beds, lamps, and simple en suite bathrooms.

-Opt for an early morning hike to a ruined fortress.
-Later, stop by the impressive Abhaneri stepwell en route to Agra, home of the Taj Mahal.
+Stop by the impressive Abhaneri stepwell en route to Agra, home of the Taj Mahal.

 Visit the famous Taj Mahal, Baby Taj, and Agra Fort.

 Visit the sparkling Taj Mahal for sunrise then stick around to explore (if the light is better around sunset, we may visit later in the day instead).
 Later, visit the walled city of Agra Fort by cycle-rickshaw and the I'timad-ud-Daulah, or the Baby Taj.

 Travel to Alipura and stay in a heritage property in the village.